apache/rocketmq-ons/README.md

 ## Overview
- Apache RocketMQ ons is a RocketMQ lightweight client.
+ Apache RocketMQ ONS is a RocketMQ lightweight client.

 ----------
 ## Contributing